Japanese Architecture of the Edo Period

 Architectural Features and Materials

-Traditional Edo architecture primarily utilized wood, bamboo, straw, and clay.
+Traditional Edo architecture primarily utilised wood, bamboo, straw, and clay.
 Wood was particularly favoured for its resilience against earthquakes, though its flammability made structures vulnerable to fires.
 Thatched roofs, tiled roofs, and paper-covered sliding doors, known as shoji, were commonly used elements, allowing for flexibility and natural lighting.
 Buildings featured modular layouts, with tatami mats defining room sizes.
-The use of fusuma, or sliding doors, allowed rooms to be reconfigured as needed, maximizing space efficiency.
-Interiors were designed with a minimalist aesthetic, emphasizing simplicity and harmony with nature.
-Open spaces, clean lines, and subtle textures characterized Edo-period interiors, with gardens and courtyards incorporated to enhance the connection between indoor and outdoor environments.
+The use of fusuma, or sliding doors, allowed rooms to be reconfigured as needed, maximising space efficiency.
+Interiors were designed with a minimalist aesthetic, emphasising simplicity and harmony with nature.
+Open spaces, clean lines, and subtle textures characterised Edo-period interiors, with gardens and courtyards incorporated to enhance the connection between indoor and outdoor environments.
 Roofing styles varied depending on function and status, with steeply pitched thatched roofs common in rural areas and tiled roofs with elaborate eaves and wooden beams often seen in urban residences.

 Castles and Samurai Residences